timofeysie/redux-typescript-example/README.md

 There is also a section on the Counter.js component file.

 Now, time for the tests.

+## Unit Tests

 Out of the box we have a the usual src\App.test.tsx as well as a specification test src\features\counter\counterSlice.spec.ts file.

 Run 'npm test' and we see this output: